mokyen/okyensourcesoftware/docs/godbolt_cmake_gtest.md

 1. Start with the latest compiler version and Gtest version.
 2. If that fails, try an older compiler version.
 3. If issues persist, adjust the CMake version.
 4. Still having problems?
-Try a different Gtest version.
+Try a different Gtest version or the C++ standard.
 5. Repeat this process until you find a working combination.

 Remember, the goal is to find a stable configuration that allows you to focus on your actual code and tests, rather than wrestling with setup issues.